Presentation: Child with cystic renal disease

 What do you need to do?

 - Consult the National Genomic Test Directory.
-From this link you can access the rare and inherited disease eligibility criteria document for information about individual tests and their associated eligibility criteria.
+From here you can access the rare and inherited disease eligibility criteria for information about individual tests and their associated eligibility criteria.
 You can also access a spreadsheet of all available tests.

-- For information about how to arrange testing in Wales, Scotland or Northern Ireland, see our Knowledge Hub resource ‘Genomic testing in the devolved nations’.
+- For information about how to arrange testing in Wales, Scotland or Northern Ireland, see Genomic testing in the devolved nations.

-- To find out which genes are included on different gene panels, see the NHS Genomic Medicine Service (GMS) Signed-Off Panels Resource.
+- For information about the genes that are included on different gene panels, see the NHS Genomic Medicine Service (GMS) Signed Off Panels Resource.

 - Decide which of the tests best suits the needs of your patient/family.
 For cystic renal disease, there are a number of available tests including:

-- R193 Cystic renal disease: This indication should be used when a child presents with renal cysts on ultrasound (where acquired or syndromic causes are excluded) or with symptoms before the age of 18, or when a genetic diagnosis is requirement for management.
+- R193 Cystic renal disease: This indication should be used when a child presents with renal cysts on ultrasound (where acquired or syndromic causes are excluded) or with symptoms before the age of 18 years, or when a genetic diagnosis is requirement for management.
 This test includes a whole genome sequencing (WGS) panel.

 - R141 Monogenic diabetes: This indication should be used for patients with suspected renal cysts and diabetes syndrome (RCAD).
 This test includes whole exome sequencing or a medium-sized gene panel and multiplex ligation-dependent probe amplification (MLPA) or equivalent.

-- R240 Diagnostic testing for known mutation(s): Can be used for a patient who is clinically affected with cystic renal disease if a member of the family already has a known pathogenic or likely pathogenic variant.
+- R240 Diagnostic testing for known variant(s): Can be used for a patient who is clinically affected with cystic renal disease if a member of the family already has a known pathogenic or likely pathogenic variant.
 In this situation, the laboratory will only test for the known familial variant.

-- R242 Predictive testing for known familial mutation(s): A predictive (also known as presymptomatic) test for unaffected individuals who have a family member with a known pathogenic or likely pathogenic variant.
+- R242 Predictive testing for known familial variant(s): A predictive (also known as presymptomatic) test for unaffected individuals who have a family member with a known pathogenic or likely pathogenic variant.
 This test requires authorisation from clinical genetics.

-- For tests that do not include WGS, including R202, R141, R240, R242:
+- For tests that do not include WGS, including R202, R141, R240 and R242:

-- Use your local Genomic Laboratory Hub (GLH) test order and consent (record of discussion) forms.
+- you can use your local Genomic Laboratory Hub (GLH) test order and consent (record of discussion) forms.

-- When testing in children, parental samples may be needed for interpretation of the proband’s result.
+- When testing in children, parental samples may be helpful for interpretation of the proband’s result.
 Parental samples can be taken alongside that of the proband, and their DNA stored, or can be requested at a later date if needed.

 Resources